 - Celebrate the business sponsorships of your community and their contribution to education as a result of support.

 - Have the children write testimonials.

-- Have the parents and/ or staff write testimonials.
+- Have the parents and/or staff write and videotape testimonials.

 - Send a press release to the local news and radio regarding your efforts.

 - Create a People of Peace wall in your school, having each class choose a person of peace.

 At the City Level